learn-co-students/school-domain-nyc-web-091619/README.md

 # => {9 => ["Zach Morris"]}
 ```

-**Hint:** If the roster hash starts off as being empty, how will you add key/value pairs to it, where the value is an array?
+**Hint:** If the roster hash starts off as being empty, how will you add key/value pairs tster
+o it, where the value is an array?
 Let's take a look at an example:

 ```ruby
 hash = {}